tjmichael81/pythonScripts/README.md

 ### addCommonFeatureSettings.py
 - Add feature attachments, editor tracking, and GlobalID fields to features and tables in a geodatabase

+### batchReconcileandPost.py
+- Script used to schedule reconcile/post of all database versions and generate log file

 ### createMapsByFeatureExtent.py
 - Given an input polygon feature class and template map, create a new .mxd for each polygon in the input feature class